How Big Is Scotland Compared To A State?

 Is Scotland bigger than England in area?

-No, England is larger than Scotland in terms of land area.
+No, England is larger in terms of land area.
 While Scotland is a little over 30,000 square miles, England covers an area of about 50,300 square miles.

 How does Scotland’s population compare to that of US states?